menkueclab/HalbachMRIDesigner/README.md

 # HalbachMRIDesigner
 This tool creates an OpenSCAD geometry of a halbach cylinder which generates a homogeneous magnetic field inside.
 The design is fully parameterized so that it can easily be adapted.
+The parameters of the magnet are encapsulated in a json file.
+An example can be found in examples/mri1.json.

 # Running the script
 - install python packages: numpy, matplotlib